SPIP

 Automatic image processing

-• a thumbnail with the right size,
+• a thumbnail of just the right dimensions,

 • the same thumbnail in black and white,